Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Related Work

 \section{Related Work}

 While vibe coding emerged recently, several concurrent studies have begun investigating this paradigm.
 Studies contrast vibe coding with other AI-assisted approaches, propose formal framings of intent and collaboration, and report empirical observations in lab settings.
 Our work contributes the first comprehensive qualitative investigation of practitioner experiences and perceptions.
+In this section we outline recent work based on their connections to our proposed theory, including defining vibe coding, conversational interaction with AI, co-creation with AI, trust as a mediating factor, and flow \& joy.